Gradient-free optimization via integration: Results on gradient descent with smooth approximations

 \subsection{Epi-convergence and convergence in minimisation}

-As discussed in the introduction of this section, epi-convergence is the right notion of convergence for $\crl{f_n:\R^d\to \R, \ n\in\mathbb{N}}$ to $f$ to formulate and establish convergence of the type of recursion \eqref{eq:non-homogeneous-gradient-descent}.
-We therefore start with some definitions -- a more classical abstract definition in terms of epigraphs convergence is provided in Appendix~\ref{app:epi-convergence}.
+As discussed in the introduction of this section, epi-convergence is the right notion to formulate and establish convergence of recursions of the type of \eqref{eq:non-homogeneous-gradient-descent}.
+We therefore start with some definitions.
+A more classical abstract definition in terms of set convergence of function epigraphs can be provided; see for instance \cite[Chapter 7]{RockWets98}.